 We provide basic dental health education to the villagers and tribal populations through the MMUs which have led to strengthening of the oral health regime in the tribal hamlets and remote villages.

 Our MMUs reach out to the villagers through eye screening and primary eye check-up camps to increase awareness about eye diseases and disorders like cataract, far- or near-sightedness, etc.

-We conduct Cardiac camps in collaborations with hospitals and through these partner organizations provide a range of cardiac care facilities and treatments like angiography, angioplasty, open heart surgery, etc. to the patients suffering from various heart ailments.
+We conduct Cardiac camps in collaboration with hospitals and through these partner organizations provide a range of cardiac care facilities and treatments like angiography, angioplasty, open heart surgery, etc. to the patients suffering from various heart ailments.

 As per the National Family Health Survey (NHFS-4, 2015-16), 35.7% children below five years are underweight in the country, a composite indicator of child malnutrition, which in turn increases the risk of low energy levels and illness among these children.
 In order to supplement the diet of these children, the MMU distributes supplementary medicines.

-A technological initiative towards healthier life, the smokeless chulhas ensure better health for the villagers, especially the women and children, who are otherwise exposed for prolonged hours to hazardous smoke of firewood, often used for cooking in the villages, till date.
-Under its primary healthcare initiative, the Light of Life Trust has distributed smokeless chulhas to many beneficiaries and prevented them from being victims to bad health.
+A technological initiative towards healthier life, the smokeless chulhas ensure better health for the villagers, especially the women and children, who are otherwise exposed for prolonged hours to hazardous smoke of firewood, often used for cooking in the villages, to date.
+Under its primary healthcare initiative, the Light of Life Trust has distributed smokeless chulhas to many beneficiaries and prevented them from being victims of bad health.